Pastfran/pyanakit/README.md

 ### Getting Started
 Once the application is open:
 - Load your data using the "Load Data" button.
-- Choose your desired analysis/visualisation option (e.g. PCA).
+- Choose your desired analysis/visualisation option (e.g. PCA) and start the process by clicking the corresponding button.
 - Explore the generated visuals and uncover patterns in your data.

 ## Sample Datasets